aka Stones of Death

 Zoe Carides (Gail Sorenson), Tom Jennins (Matt Taylor), Eric Oldfield (Alex Sorenson), Fiona Gauntlett (Fizz Dryden), Natalie McCurry (Tracy Hocking), Steve Doff (Billinudgel), Deborah Kennedy (Mrs Millhouse), Kerry McKay (Shane), Bruce Hughes (Tony Pirrello), Sean Scully (Mr Fitzgerald)

 Teenager Tracy Hocking has a dream of an Aboriginal ritual and wakes up to find a strange stone beside her bed.
-Her teacher identifies it as an Aboriginal kadaicha stone, used by medicine men to curse a recipient to death.
+Her teacher identifies it as an Aborigine kadaicha stone, used by medicine men to place a death curse on a recipient.
 That evening, Tracy is killed as she walks home from a friend’s place.
-Her friend Gail Sorenson becomes concerned as others in their group of friends have identical dreams and wake up with kadaicha stones to be killed shortly after.
+Her friend Gail Sorenson becomes concerned as others in their group of friends have identical dreams and wake up with kadaicha stones and are then killed shortly after.
 Gail next receives a stone and sets out to try to find a means of stopping the ritual.
-As she uncovers, her father, a real estate developer, built the homes of the suburb on top of an Aboriginal burial ground without properly excavating the area first.
+As she uncovers, her father, a real estate developer, built the homes of the suburb on top of an Aborigine burial ground without properly excavating the area first.
 Now the spirits of murdered Aborigines are rising up to take revenge for their slaughter by white men over a century earlier.